 This destination for the evil in fire will also be accompanied with weeping and gnashing of teeth, as is similar to what might be expected from the rich man in hades:

 Weeping and Gnashing of TeethThe Son of Man will send out his angels, and they will weed out of his kingdom everything that causes sin and all who do evil.
 They will throw them into the fiery furnace, where there will be weeping and gnashing of teeth (Mt.
 13:41, 42, NIV).How contrary the true message of God's word is from what the JW teach about the lake of fire and annihilation of the wicked dead:It is, at any rate, clear that Jesus used Gehenna as representative of utter destruction resulting from adverse judgment by God, hence with no resurrection to life as a soul being possible.
 (Matt.
 10:28; Luke 12:4, 5).(21)... a destruction that is eternal and which will always be available to receive any who at any future time should merit destruction by God.(22)God's word is clear about the future beyond the grave for all who die in a spiritually unsaved condition.
 They will be thrown into the same lake of fire that will eternally torment the devil, the antichrist and the false prophet (Rev. 20:10, 15 cf. Mt.
 25:41-46).
 Therefore, besides a paradise kingdom of Heaven to gain (Lk.
 23:43; Phil.1:21-23 cf. 2 Cor.
 12:4; Rev. 21:4) there is also a lake of fire to shun.
 This helps reveal how important and how precious salvation is.
 The Lord Jesus put it in these words:What good is it for a man to gain the whole world, yet forfeit his soul?
 Or what can a man give in exchange for his soul?
 (Mk.
 8:36, 37, NIV).One final passage needs to be mentioned and that is Mt.
 7:13, 14.
 It is indirectly related to the eternal torment of the damned for it reveals that the majority of people ever born will miss entering the Kingdom of Heaven and go to this nightmare like place.
 Dear reader, are you biblically saved at this moment?
 If not, turn from your sins and place your faith in Jesus for your salvation (Acts 20:21).
 If you were once saved, but since lost your salvation, repent and come back to the Father like the prodigal (Lk.
 15:24, 32).
 Remember: We have come to share in Christ if we hold firmly till the end the confidence we had at first (Heb.
 3:14).
 See also Mt.
 10:22 and Rev. 2:10, 11.
 In the end, one will either spend all eternity in God's Kingdom with its many joys and pleasures (Isa.
 35:10; Mt.
 25:21, 23; Rom.
 2:7; 2 Cor.
 12:4; Rev. 21:4; 22:3; etc.) or will continue to experience pain and torment in an eternal, unquenchable and raging fire which was prepared for the devil and his angels without ever being annihilated and with no hope of getting out.
 The choice is yours, since God doesn't want anyone to perish, but all to come to repentance (2 Pet.
 3:9).
 Also, many will be deceived by false prophets (Mt.
-24:11) such as E. G. White(23) and the Watch Tower Society.
-Don't be one of their victims or anyone else's that might teach similarly.
+24:11) such as E. G. White(23), the Watch Tower Society and people like David Servant.
+Don't be one of their victims or anyone else's that might deny eternal torment.

 (1) Ellen G. White, The Great Controversy Between Christ and Satan (Pacific Press Publishing Association, 1950), p.
 535. All bold emphasis in this article is ours.return